What You Need to Know About SSDI and Personal Injury Settlements

 If you’ve sued over an injury that wasn’t your fault, you may be wondering how it affects your SSDI benefits.
 Or alternatively, you may wonder if you can receive SSDI at all.
 Here’s what you need to know about SSDI and personal injury settlements.

 Compensation as part of a personal injury lawsuit should not have any effect on your Social Security disability application.
 In fact, pursuing the two together may help you:

-If you can prove to the SSA that you have a disabling injury preventing you from working, it will speak volumes in your personal injury case about the legitimacy of your injury and its consequences – like loss of income and quality of life.
+If you can prove to the SSA that you have a disabling injury preventing you from working, it can help your personal injury case.
+Proving your injury affected your life speaks volumes about the legitimacy of your injury and its consequences.
+That means courts will be more likely to pay you for loss of income and quality of life.

-Those details alone will not win a personal injury case, but they certainly won’t hurt your chances in a settlement or with a jury.
+Those details alone may not win a personal injury case, but they certainly won’t hurt your chances in a settlement or with a jury.

-Ideally, you can receive compensation in a personal injury case to help cover your medical bills, necessary repairs, and other related costs while Social Security disability benefits help you deal with long-term loss of income and the lifetime of uncertainties that can occur with a debilitating injury.
+Ideally, you can receive compensation in a personal injury case to help cover your medical bills, necessary repairs, and other related costs.